-The below itinerary assumes you will be based in Tokyo.
-If you are based in Osaka/Kyoto/Nagoya, you can easily replace the starting and ending point of this itinerary with where you will be coming from and/or heading to afterward.
+This 7-day Japan itinerary assumes you will come from Osaka/Kyoto/Nagoya.
+If you are based in Tokyo, you can easily replace the starting and ending points of this itinerary with where you will be coming from and/or heading to afterwards.
 The itinerary also assumes you are taking public transport at all times.

 Day 1 – Kanazawa

-Start your first day of the trip by visiting one of the most beautiful cities in Japan – Kanazawa (金沢)!
-It is a city that combines traditional and modern elements in harmony with many historical and artistic attractions worth your time.
+Start your first day of the trip by visiting one of the most beautiful cities in Japan, Kanazawa (金沢)!
+It is a city that combines traditional and modern elements, with many historical and artistic attractions worth your time.
 It only takes around 2.5 hours by bullet train from Tokyo to JR Kanazawa Station (金沢駅).

 Tip: As soon as you get to JR Kanazawa Station, head to Hokutetsu Ekimae Center / Honkutetsu Bus ticket office (北鉄駅前センター).
 It is just in front of the station’s east exit to get your bus tickets for Day 2 and make reservations for your seats on the bus.
 You will need the bus tickets: